 Todd Pittenger - February 27, 2014 6:37 am

-National Weather Service Meteorologist Chance Hayes presents "Storm Fury On The Plains" Wednesday night in Salina.
+National Weather Service Meteorologist Chance Hayes presented the 2015 "Storm Fury On The Plains" in Salina.

 Over 150 people gathered in Salina Wednesday evening to learn a little about severe weather.
 National Weather Service Meteorologist Chance Hayes presented the “Storm Fury On The Plains” spring severe weather safety and spotter class.

 Using a multi-media presentation, Hayes taught the basics of thunderstorm development, storm structure, the features to look for, and where to find them.
 What, when and how to report information as well as basic severe weather safety were also covered.

 One of the focuses was the May 28th Bennington tornado.

 Hayes used video shot by KSAL storm chaser Henry Diehl, and audio from KSAL’s coverage that night.
 He also used video shot by Diehl’s chase partners Jeremy Diehl and Cody Tremblay, showing different angles of the large tornado, to demonstrate where to be, and where not to be, when storm spotting.